 For purposes of granting grade level promotion or denying course credit there is no difference between excused or unexcused absences.
 However, excused absences with medical documentation along with a "good faith effort" on the part of the student to keep up on missing work must be demonstrated.
 Students in grades 9-12 complete course requirements in an attempt to earn credits towards graduation.
-Such credits may be denied to student in relation to attendance.
+Such credits may be denied to students in relation to attendance.
 Consideration given to deny course credit or grade level promotion, based on attendance, rest with the Principal.
-Students must attend at least 85% of their classes per semester in a two semester course in order to earn credit towards graduation.